Equip the church to fulfill the mission

 Develop an ongoing training process for team leaders and team members.

-• Team member training, team leader training, and more are tools that are available through IMB resources (imbresources.org).
-IMB believes it is essential for you to include Safe Travel Solutions in your equipping process. (safetravelsolutions.org).
+• Team member training, team leader training, and more are tools that are available through the International Mission Board (IMB).

-• Alabama Baptist State Board of Missions through the Office of Global Missions offers Faith Focused Security Training through Fort Sherman Academy, of Pinehurst, ID.
-You can check current opportunities for Security training at www.alsbom.org/ffst
+• Alabama Baptist State Board of Missions through the Office of Global Missions offers Faith Focused Security Training through StrongHold Security Stewardship.
+You can check current opportunities for Security training at a18c.org/ffst.

 • Alabama Baptist State Board of Mission also provides every Alabama Baptist Church mission teams coverage under the Travelers’ Shield Program, an emergency intervention assistances if mission teams meet with circumstances they cannot handle themselves.
-More information about the Travelers’ Shield Program can be found at www.alsbom.org/cshield ; call 800-264-1225, extension 291.
+More information about the Travelers’ Shield Program can be found at a18c.org/travelersshield or call 800-264-1225, extension 291.

-4. Organize Your Churh to Fulfill the Mission –
+4. Organize Your Church to Fulfill the Mission –

 Develop teams that will move your church to be more effective in the mission strategy.
 Possible teams could include:

 ➢ Acts 1:8 team.
 Oversee and develop ongoing strategy, create necessary policies and procedures, and seek ongoing partnership opportunities.
 Possible team goals: